 Besides being a failsafe for your dispatch board, improving the scheduling process makes a huge difference in customer service.
 Over half of all homeowners want appointment confirmations, reminders and dispatch notifications as part of their customer experience.

 Try to make these aspects of scheduling easy on your staff.
 Can you automate appointment notifications through your booking software?
 Most homeowners prefer email or text alerts anyway, so if your software is capable, this is the best option.

 Customers don’t pay for things they don’t feel are worth it.
 Pricing is often the object of hostility by a frustrated customer, but truthfully, people will pay anything if they see value in it.

 You can’t compete on price, but you can compete on value.
 Building value from the outset of the relationship is the best way to achieve enduring success in the service industries.
 By showing customers the benefits of working with you from the first interaction, you’ve set the whole experience on the right track.

 We understand the service industry is under immense pressure to meet the high expectations of convenience, quality, and cost.
-Connect with us to create value, improve the customer experience and deliver on promises.
+Connect with our co-author to this blog, Perigee Partners to create value, improve the customer experience and deliver on promises.